 This course examines the history of Europe from the decade of the 1880's to the present.
 Close attention is given to the origins and impact of the two world wars, the rise of fascism and communism, the end of colonialism, the beginning and end of the Cold War, and the decline of Soviet power.
-Spring, even years.
+On Demand.

-HT 3913 The Civil War
+HT 3913 The Civil War and Reconstruction